Clifford-deformed Surface Codes: Random CDSCs

-Since for $\eta = \infty$ there are only Pauli $Z$ errors, the disorder for the coupling constant $J_Z$ in Eq.~\eqref{eqn:SM_Hmain} is fixed, \textit{i.e.}, $\tau_Z = 1$.
-Moreover, $J_X=J_Y$ and $J_Z =\infty$.
+Since for $\eta = \infty$ there are only Pauli $Z$ errors, the disorder for the coupling constant $J_Z$ in Eq.~\eqref{eqn:SM_Hmain} is fixed, \textit{i.e.}, $\tau_Z = 1$ and $J_Z =\infty$.
 Thus, the product of any spins that are coupled by $J_Z$ has to be $1$.
+Moreover, since $p_X=p_Y=0$, $J_X=J_Y$.
 The constraints are specified, according to the Clifford deformation, as follows,

 which we call $J_Z$, $J_X$ and $J_Y$ constraints, respectively.
-Note that the stabilizers that are violated due to a $Z$ error on a qubit correspond to the spins involved in the constraint at that qubit.
+Note that, in the statistical-mechanical mapping, the stabilizers that are violated due to a $Z$ error on a qubit correspond to the spins involved in the constraint associated with that qubit.